a8m/doqmentdb/README.md

   .then(console.log);
 ```
 ##findOrCreate
-get object properties, search for collection, if it not exist create one.
+get object properties, search for collection, if it does not exist create one.
 **Usage:** `db.findOrCreate(object)`
 **Returns:** `Object`
 ```js